A hiatal hernia is a condition where the upper part of your stomach pushes through your diaphragm into your chest.

 - Add probiotic foods to your diet.
 Cultured vegetables, like pickles, are a tasty option.
 Yogurt, kefir, and kombucha are other good choices.
 Taking a probiotic supplement is also an option.

 - Drink plain water.
-It’s the best beverage you can drink on a daily basis.
-In fact, you should aim to drink eight glasses of water per day.
+It’s the best beverage you can drink.
+You should aim to drink eight glasses of water per day.
 Try adding lemon to your water for additional acid-lowering power.
+Lemon is a fruit that, although acidic outside the body, is metabolized to have alkaline byproducts.

 - Don’t lie down after eating.
 Try to wait at least two or three hours before going to bed after dinner.

-- You may even want to elevate the head of your bed by around six inches to sleep more comfortably.
+- You may want to elevate the head of your bed about 6 inches in order to sleep more comfortably.

 - Work with your doctor to reach a healthy weight if you’re overweight.